blualg/m-ovito/doc/manual/installation.rst

 ===============

 If you run into any problems during the installation of OVITO, you can contact the developers through the `online user forum <https://matsci.org/c/ovito/>`__.
 The OVITO team will be happy to help you.
-The most commonly encountered installation issues on different platforms are addressed here:
+The most commonly encountered installation issues on different platforms are addressed in the following:

   - :ref:`installation.troubleshooting.windows`
   - :ref:`installation.troubleshooting.linux`